anypayload/website/src/content/payloads/adeunis/dry-contacts.md

 are currently supporting the most recent version 2.0.3 according to the official specification.

-The sensor is intended to be used to report 0-1 statuses and control relays.
+The sensor is used to report 0-1 stati and control relays.

 Feel free to [contact us](/contact/) if you are interested in integrating the Adeunis Dry-Contacts sensor in your IoT platform.